-Purpose: Testing of drinking water contaminates - State action levels (SALs) and state maximum contaminant levels (MCLs) in WAC 246-290-315.
+Effective Date of Rule: Immediately upon filing.
+Purpose: Testing of drinking water contaminates; state action levels (SALs) and state maximum contaminant levels (MCLs) in WAC 246-290-315.

-The State Board of Health (board) has authority under RCW 43.20.050 to adopt rules for group A public water systems that are necessary to assure safe and reliable public drinking water and to protect the public health.
-Chapter 246-290 WAC, Group A Public Water Supplies, establishes standards and requirements for these water systems.
-The Department of Health (department) administers the rules.
+The state board of health (board) has authority under RCW 43.20.050 to adopt rules for group A public water systems that are necessary to ensure safe and reliable public drinking water and to protect the public health.
+Chapter 246-290 WAC, Group A public water supplies, establishes standards and requirements for these water systems.
+The department of health (department) administers the rules.

 To ensure safe drinking water, water must be tested for contaminants.
 The board establishes SALs and MCLs to ensure contaminate levels are below a certain threshold.
 The board sets criteria for the adoption of SALs and MCLs in WAC 246-290-315 and includes criteria that would apply upon federal adoption of MCLs.
-WAC 246-290-315(8) states that upon federal adoption of a MCL, the MCL will supersede a less stringent SAL and associated requirements, including monitoring and public notice.
+WAC 246-290-315(8) states that upon federal adoption of an MCL, the MCL will supersede a less stringent SAL and associated requirements, including monitoring and public notice.

-The EPA published new federal standards for per- and polyfluoroalkyl substances (PFAS) on April 10, 2024, with an adoption date of June 25, 2024.
+The Environmental Protection Agency published new federal standards for per- and polyfluoroalkyl substances (PFAS) on April 10, 2024, with an adoption date of June 25, 2024.
 These new standards include MCLs.
 This affects the board's rule and triggers the provision in WAC 246-290-315(8).
 The federal standards, however, have delayed effective dates for criteria and public health protections that are currently in place for Washington.
 According to the Washington state rules associated with the SALs, public water systems must notify customers of detections of PFAS above the SAL within 30 days of that detection.
 This is necessary to allow people the opportunity to protect themselves by using bottled water, securing a filter, or taking other measures.
-30-day public notification is not effective for MCLs in the federal standard until April 2029.
+Thirty-day public notification is not effective for MCLs in the federal standard until April 2029.
 Without this amendment to WAC 246-290-315, customers served by group A public water systems will no longer be notified of dangerous levels of PFAS in their drinking water, which is a significant reduction in protections.

 The board adopted an emergency rule on June 12, 2024, to amend WAC 246-290-315 such that the criteria would apply on the effective date of an MCL as set in the federal standard, not the adoption date, in order to maintain vital public health protections for drinking water safety.
-Along with the emergency rulemaking, the board initiated a permanent rulemaking to amend the rule language to align with the emergency provision and explore other protections.
-The CR-101, Preproposal Statement of Inquiry, for the permanent rulemaking was filed as WSR 24-20-093 on September 30, 2024.
-This 2nd emergency rule continues the emergency rule originally filed on June 24, 2024, as WSR 24-14-016, without change.
+Along with the emergency rule making, the board initiated a permanent rule making to amend the rule language to align with the emergency provision and explore other protections.
+The CR-101 preproposal statement of inquiry for the permanent rule making was filed as WSR 24-20-093 on September 30, 2024.
+This third emergency rule continues the emergency rule originally filed on June 24, 2024, as WSR 24-14-016; and extended on October 22, 2024, as WSR 24-21-138, without change.